-Previous studies revealed that oncologic treatments such as chemotherapy, especially associated with radiotherapy, are induction of immune/inflammatory responses.
-25, 26 On the other hand, animal and human27 studies have shown a significant positive correlation between increased inflammatory cytokines and pain intensity.
-In addition to the association of pain with inflammatory factors such as CRP, increased pro-inflammatory cytokines after cancer treatment are associated with other disorders such as persistent fatigue and sleep disturbances in breast cancer patients.
-10, 28 These findings may point to a common cause of symptoms and complications associated with cancer treatment.
+Previous studies revealed that oncologic treatments such as chemotherapy, especially radiotherapy, are associated with the induction of immune/inflammatory responses.^{25, 26} On the other hand, animal and human27 studies have shown a significant positive correlation between increased inflammatory cytokines and pain intensity.
+In addition to the association of pain with inflammatory factors such as CRP, increased pro-inflammatory cytokines after cancer treatment are associated with other disorders such as persistent fatigue and sleep disturbances in breast cancer patients.^{10, 28} These findings may point to a common cause of symptoms and complications associated with cancer treatment.
 Since the immune/inflammatory system influences the symptoms and complications associated with cancer treatment, anti-inflammatory agents can be considered preventive.

-Further evidence, in line with the study, is the prospective research by Perry et al., reporting that caspase-1 p17 and hs-CRP levels were increased in patients with higher scores concerning chronic fatigue and breast pain.29 Considering the risk factors for postoperative pain in breast cancer patients, including young age, degree of axillary lymph node dissection, chronic preoperative pain, preoperative breast pain, surgery, high body mass index, use of adjuvant radiation therapy, severe acute postoperative pain, and psychosocial factors (e.g., anxiety, depression, catastrophizing, somatization), 30, testing of serologic parameters such as hs-CRP levels can identify subgroups of patients with risk of post-surgical pain.
+Further evidence, in line with the study, is the prospective research by Perry et al., reporting that caspase-1 p17 and hs-CRP levels were increased in patients with higher scores concerning chronic fatigue and breast pain.29

+Considering the risk factors for postoperative pain in breast cancer patients, including young age, degree of ALND, chronic preoperative pain, preoperative breast pain, surgery, high body mass index, use of adjuvant radiation therapy, severe acute postoperative pain, and psychosocial factors (e.g., anxiety, depression, catastrophizing, somatization),^{30, 31} testing of serologic parameters such as hs-CRP levels can identify subgroups of patients with risk of post-surgical pain.
 Therefore, providing preoperative counseling can help align physician and patient expectations.